 Dask does not support arbitrary text queries, only whole tables and SQLAlchemy sql expressions

-the engine argument must be a URI string, not an SQLAlchemy engine/connection
+the con argument must be a URI string, not an SQLAlchemy engine/connection

 partitioning information is required, which can be as simple as providing an index column argument, or can be more explicit (see below)